 By analyzing the data and identifying some common trends, you can now decide which changes to make to your strategy.
 When putting your data into action, you can measure how changes to your strategy affect your overall production and bottom line.

 For example, you can run a sales report by the hour, commonly referred to as a daypart sales report.
-In a recent example, we helped an operator identify an opportunity to adjust labor deployment during the first three hours of operation when the customer count was down by 50% and wait times were significantly less than average.
+We recently helped an operator identify an opportunity to adjust labor deployment during the first three hours of operation.
+During this time, the customer count was down by 50% and wait times were significantly less than average.
 They cut labor costs by having one employee open in the mornings versus two.

 Although this may seem obvious for some operators, you can take your business from good to GREAT by removing the guesswork and scaling costs through the use of key data analytics tools.